tmgsca/TMSmartAlertView/README.md

 # Usage

-1. Import "TMSmartAlertView.h" on your view controller.
+1. Import "TMSmartAlertView.h" on your view controller
-2. Instantiate a TMSmartAlertView object as the following example.
+2. Instantiate a TMSmartAlertView object as the examples below

 ######Simple one button alertView
 <language Objective-C>